Languages and Collations (Analysis Services)

 Analysis Services supports the languages and collations provided by Microsoft Windows operating systems.
 Language and Collation properties are initially set at the instance level during installation, but can be changed afterwards at different levels of the object hierarchy.

-When setting Language and Collation, you are either specifying settings used by the data model during processing and query execution, or (for multidimensional models only) you are equipping a model with multiple translations so that foreign language speakers can work with the model in their native language.
+When setting Language and Collation in a multidimensional model, you are either specifying settings used by the data model during processing and query execution, or you are equipping a model with multiple translations so that foreign language speakers can work with the model in their native language.
 Explicitly setting Language and Collation properties on an object (database, model, or cube) is for situations where the development environment and production server are configured for different locales, and you want to be sure that the language and collation matches those of the intended target environment.

 This topic includes these sections: